Two Factor Authentication (WhatsApp)

 }

-1. Copy the request body and paste it in your terminal command.
+1. Run the request in your terminal.

 📘